-- 1. Describe the importance of data visualization for business intelligence and decision-making - 2.
+- 1. This course introduces the visualization techniques of data. - 2.
 To enable students to make more effective use of data. - 3.
 To utilize various levels and types of summarization of data - 4.
-Construct effective data visuals to solve workplace problems
+Give an insight into the statistical methods of data analysis and prediction